 On invitation from Microsoft Sri Lanka, I was in Colombo earlier this week for presenting Tech Ed 2010 Sri Lanka.
 Combining my visit, I have brought in my wife & kid and extended the stay for another day on my own.
 With talks, every day and I was having only a day and a half free, I didn’t have much time to see all places in this lovely city & country.
-I was staying in Cinnamon Grand, Colombo a fine property in the heart of the city.
-They had a big swimming pool, a fine South Indian Restaurant (Chutneys) where we enjoyed the food & a fish pond which my son loved a lot.

 The temple has hundreds of idols of Lord Buddha in a side garden and these idols are from around the world showing various styles of Lord Buddha.

 On our way, we saw beautiful colonial buildings of Colombo Municipal council, Bandaranaike Memorial International Conference Hall & Sri Lanka Supreme court, a Buddha statue in front of the well maintained Viharamahadevi Park and another standing Buddha nearby.

 We spent a good time looking around the Independence Commemoration Hall.

 Next to IMH was Sri Lanka National Television (Rupavahini), looking at the TV Tower of Rupavahini reminded me of my childhood days when I have spent days installing & configuring rows of Television Antennas (if I remember it was UHF Antennas).